The John and Ken Show: Illegal immigration

 Kobylt and Chiampou often do various stunts in regards to their topics.
 When Los Angeles Mayor Antonio Villaraigosa said to a group of illegal alien supporters "We clean your toilets", the duo urged their listeners to send toilet brushes to the mayor's office, of which thousands were received.
 Other jokes include taking Cardinal Roger Mahony's words of, "So Disappointed," whenever the duo are talking about illegal immigration.

 In September 2011, Kobylt and Chiampou expressed opposition to the California Dream Act, a bill that would extend financial aid to immigrants regardless of their legal status.
 As part of their opposition, they broadcast the cellular number of a spokesperson for the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA).
 The spokesperson received several hundred phone calls from irate listeners, some of which expressed threats towards the spokesperson.
 CHIRLA said that the phone number was a private number, although the number was listed on the press release for the event.
 Subsequent to this, CHIRLA has called for the cancellation of The John and Ken Show, which KFI has resisted.
 Observers such as Gustavo Arellano have said that the show targets Mexicans specifically, in contrast to other KFI hosts such as Bill Handel that make light of all races, a charge the hosts deny.
-Kobylt apologized on KMEX-TV to Cabrera for the behavior of their listeners.
+Kobylt apologized on KMEX-TV for the behavior of their listeners.